MosaedH/SSHMos/README.md

 pip install -r requirements.txt

 3. Prepare your input files:
     Create a text file containing the list of IP addresses, with one IP address per line.
     Create a text file containing the list of usernames, with one username per line.
     Create a text file containing the list of passwords, with one password per line.

-4. Run the script with the appropriate command-line arguments.
+5. Run the script with the appropriate command-line arguments.
     Replace ip_addresses.txt with the path to your IP addresses file.
     Replace usernames.txt with the path to your usernames file.
     Replace passwords.txt with the path to your passwords file.
-    -p is an optional argument to specify the number of processes to use for concurrent execution (default is 1).
+    -p is an optional argument to specify the number of processes to use for concurrent execution (default is 1). python ssh_brute_force.py ip_addresses.txt -U usernames.txt -P passwords.txt -p 4

 ## Output